MewsSystems/gitbook-booking-engine/booking-engine-widget/getting-started.md

 # Getting started

-By using the Booking Engine Widget your users can book directly from your website.
+By using the Booking Engine Widget, your users can book directly from your website.

-At a high level, the steps to start using booking engine Widget are:
+At a high level, the steps to start using the Booking Engine Widget are:

 1. [Install Booking Engine loader script](#step-1-install-booking-engine-loader-script)
 2. [Initialize Booking Engine Widget](#step-2-initialize-booking-engine-widget)